This article is part of The Ascender, the Highrise platform for articles and resources.

 4. Organize a meeting to communicate directly.

 Set up a meeting to discuss solutions to their concerns.
-This can be done via email, call, or text message.
+This request process can be done via email, call, or text message.

 This meeting should be structured for effectiveness.
-This includes having an agenda and time set aside to address concerns.
+This includes having an agenda, time, participants,

-Do you need to involve your manager or other department higher-ups?
+Do you need to involve your own department boss or other department higher-ups?

-On the other hand, if you realize you have made a mistake or acted inappropriately, apologize sincerely and take responsibility for your actions.
+On the other hand, if you happen to realize that you have made a mistake or acted inappropriately, apologize sincerely and take responsibility for your actions.
 Offer assurance that you will work on improving your behavior or performance.

 Moving forward, maintain open and respectful communication with your co-workers.
 Be mindful of your tone, body language, and choice of words.
 Avoid engaging in gossip or negative talk about others.